Q. Can I Reopen My No-Fault File After It Was Closed?

 Why Do Insurance Companies Close Your No-Fault File?

-Their stated purpose is so they don’t clog up claim representatives’ computer screens with hundreds of open files when claimants are no longer being treated.
+Their stated purpose is to not clog up claim representatives’ computer screens with hundreds of open files when claimants are no longer being treated.

 How Can I Reopen My No-Fault File?

 That’s also simple.
 Just tell your doctor to send another medical bill to be paid by No-Fault.
 When your no-fault insurance company receives the bill for payment, they will simply reopen your no-fault file.

 What Are the Reasons My No-Fault File Can Be Closed?